njikim/njikim.github.io/_posts/2019-03-24-Built-in-Functions-Python.md

 <pre class="output"> 15 </pre>
 <br>
 ## Filter function
-> - It can only subtract few parts of the data (it literally filters the data)
+> - It subtracts few parts of the data (it literally filters the data)
 > - filter(func, list)

 ```python